Children learn best through play. Learn how to use geometiles as a playful way to learn geometry and develop spatial awareness.

 Spatial Awarenss is the understanding of where a person or object is in space, and how that person or object interacts in space.
 Occupational therapists help children (and adults) develop spatial awareness about themselves in space.
 Playing on a playground can also develop personal spatial awareness.

 Understanding how objects occupy and interact with a space is an important part of understanding math – from basic addition through advanced mathematics.
 Toys like Geometiles help children develop this object spatial awareness through play.

-A Playful Way to Learn Geometry and Develop Spatial Awareness
+Learn Geometry and Develop Spatial Awareness Through Play

 The first day we got out the Geometiles, I set my children free to play with them however they liked.
 Four-year-old Anna made some fascinating sculptures, and the older children built some basic shapes.

 After a few days of this exploratory play, I printed out a couple of the resource PDF files, and bound them using my binding machine.
 The kids thumbed through these resources, and came up with even more shapes.